 Many institutions of higher education recognize the need to transform their educational and business models in ways that can help drive student success.
 One way to do this may be forming a partnership with one or more other institutions.

-The Transformational Partnerships Fund (TPF) supports colleges and universities interested in exploring partnerships that could fundamentally improve how they operate and serve students — especially students of color, students from low-income families, and other underserved populations.
-TPF was established by ECMC Foundation, and SeaChange, with additional support from Ascendium Education Group, The Kresge Foundation, and the Michael & Susan Dell Foundation.
+The Transformational Partnerships Fund (TPF) supports colleges and universities interested in exploring partnerships that could fundamentally improve how they operate and serve students — especially students from low-income families, first-generation college students, and other underserved populations.
+TPF was established as a charitable initiative by SeaChange Capital Partners (a nonprofit) in 2021.
+Since its inception, the Fund has made 35 grants involving more than 70 institutions.

 For many colleges and universities, today’s demographic, cultural, economic and public health challenges are daunting and unprecedented.
 Whether an institution is interested in exploring sharing administrative services, consolidating academic offerings, or even merging with another college or university, TPF provides confidential, philanthropic resources to help consider the full range of partnership options.